gauravv-sardanaa/Healthcare_Data_Analysis_Dashboard-Power_BI/README.md

 **Visual Engagement:** Engaging visuals and informative charts make data interpretation effortless.

 # How to Use:
-Clone or download the repository to your local machine.
+Download `Healthcare Data Analysis Dashboard.pbix` to your local machine.

-Open the Power BI file using Power BI Desktop.
+Open `Healthcare Data Analysis Dashboard.pbix` using Power BI Desktop.

 Explore the dashboard using various filters and interactive elements to gain valuable insights into healthcare data.